SimonMoitie/Wonky-Piano/README.md

 ```bash
 sudo nano /etc/rc.local
 ```
-At the end of the scrpit, just above the line exit 0, type:
+At the end of the script, just above the line exit 0, type:
 ```python
 timidity -iA B16,8 -Os &
 ```
+A breakdown of the command:
--iA specifies the use of the ALSA interface.
+- -iA specifies the use of the ALSA interface.
-B16,8 sets the buffer size, where 16 is the number of fragments, and 8 is bit size.
+- B16,8 sets the buffer size, where 16 is the number of fragments, and 8 is bit size.
--Os specifies MIDI audio output to the ALSA interface.
+- -Os specifies MIDI audio output to the ALSA interface.
-& runs Timidity in the background.
+- & runs Timidity in the background.

 ### bashrc
 To run the Wonky Paino after Timidity has started, access the bashrc file by typing into the terminal window: